-For most the last 25 years or so, most people with “office” jobs have relied on email as their primary communications tool at work.
-During that time, Microsoft has added many ways for groups of people to collaborate within their email clients.
-Distribution lists, public folders, shared mailboxes, resource mailboxes, site mailboxes, and now Groups each give end-users different functionalities.
+For most of the last 25 years or so, most people with “office” jobs have relied on email as their primary communications tool at work.
+During that time, Microsoft has added many ways for groups of people to collaborate within their email clients: distribution lists, public folders, shared mailboxes, resource mailboxes, site mailboxes, and Groups.
 How does an organization decide which of these options to use?
 When are shared mailboxes the best choice?

 In a recent post to the Exchange Server MVP email list, Microsoft asked an interesting question to the MVP community about how customers are using the collaboration tools within Exchange.
 I thought that today, I would extend that conversation to this blog.
 I will try to summarize the opinions of the MVP community and Microsoft as to which feature is best used in each situation, but more importantly, I’ll try to give you some information that you can use to help your organization make the best decisions possible.